 Research (Newete et al., 2025), has consistently shown that primary forests, which harbor over half of terrestrial biodiversity and exhibit high levels of endemism, are being degraded at alarming rates, contributing nearly 12% of annual global anthropogenic greenhouse gas emissions (Skinner et al., 2026).
 These findings reinforce the urgency of implementing restoration within protected landscapes.
 To effectively reverse biodiversity decline, restoration initiatives must go beyond establishing protected areas and actively address degradation drivers, particularly invasive plant species (Mugane et al., 2024).
 The Anthropocene has seen a rapid increase in invasions by alien species as well as by range-expanding native species.
 Such invasions may pose a major threat to biodiversity, the economy, and human well-being.
-Many factors affect the likelihood of species invasions, including background climatic conditions, the magnitude and type of anthropogenic environmental change, and biotic features of the community (e.g. the types and diversity of native species), all of which can interact (Cheng et al., 2024).
+Many factors affect the likelihood of species invasions, including background climatic conditions, the magnitude and type of anthropogenic environmental change, and biotic features of the community (e.g., the types and diversity of native species), all of which can interact (Cheng et al., 2024).

-A study by Jomo Kenyatta University of Agriculture and Technology (JKUAT) and University of Florida developed an innovation where they processed an invasive prickly pear cactus (Opuntia stricta) into nutritious pellets for cattle (Mugane et al., 2024).
-Trials in Laikipia indicate the pellets are safe, palatable and improve livestock weight (Sipango et al., 2022).
+A study by Jomo Kenyatta University of Agriculture and Technology (JKUAT) and the University of Florida developed an innovation where they processed an invasive prickly pear cactus (Opuntia stricta) into nutritious pellets for cattle (Mugane et al., 2024).
+Trials in Laikipia indicate the pellets are safe, palatable, and improve livestock weight (Sipango et al., 2022).
 Widespread plastic use has drastically polluted both terrestrial and aquatic environments, and this issue will persist even with current mitigation efforts.
 It is imperative to prevent unnecessary plastic use through avoidance, reduction, reuse, and recycling to significantly curb environmental leakage (Matagi, 2026).
 However, the limitations in safe disposal and recycling infrastructure must be addressed.
 A promising solution is converting plastic waste into edible microbial single-cell protein, offering a transformative approach to waste management (Sutherland et al., 2026).

 Evidence indicates that nature-based approaches and broader nature-based solutions frameworks are increasingly recognized as viable strategies for integrating ecological restoration with climate adaptation and sustainable development goals (Waruingi et al., 2021) .
 However, practical and scalable implementation of these approaches in fully protected areas remains limited, necessitating stronger integration of scientific evidence, stakeholder engagement, and adaptive governance mechanisms (Gross & Lamb, 2025).
 Strengthening frameworks during the UN Decade on Ecosystem Restoration is essential for resilient ecosystems and sustainable biodiversity conservation.

 Multiple studies (Paris-Mensah et al., 2025) stipulate that invasive species exert substantial environmental effects by modifying soil composition, nutrient cycling processes, hydrological systems, and microclimatic conditions within invaded habitats (Sutherland et al., 2026).
 Alterations in nitrogen retention, soil stabilization capacity, and organic matter decomposition disrupt ecological balance and reduce ecosystem resilience to additional stressors (Guzmán et al., 2026).
 Changes in vegetation structure caused by invasive plants often affect light penetration and surface temperatures, thereby influencing regeneration dynamics and species interactions.
 Such environmental transformations frequently generate positive feedback mechanisms that increase ecosystem susceptibility to further invasions and accelerate degradation processes.
-These impacts are particularly concerning in protected areas where ecosystems are expected to function as biodiversity refuges but are increasingly threatened by invasive species establishment (Álvarez-Martínez et al., 2026a).
+These impacts are particularly concerning in protected areas where ecosystems are expected to function as biodiversity refuges, but are increasingly threatened by invasive species establishment (Álvarez-Martínez et al., 2026a).